cogsys-tuebingen/eb_marker_extraction/README.md

 ## Overview

 This tool is built ontop of [FrequencyCam](https://github.com/berndpfrommer/frequency_cam).
 It relies on FrequencyCam's ability to detect frequencies.
-Additionally, it filters out frequencies outside of the frequency of eWand's markers.
+Additionally, it filters out frequencies outside of the frequency of eWand's markers, does blob detection and orders the markers.

 ## Installation